 The online portal to apply for the EIDL is currently open, but is accepting applications only from agricultural businesses right now.
 Once the SBA begins accepting EIDL applications for other types of businesses, the deadline to apply will be Dec.
 18.

 2. I applied for the last round of funding.
 Do I need to reapply?
 What if the criteria for funding change?

 You do not need to reapply for the PPP loan, but you may want to follow up directly with your bank — not the SBA — if you have yet to hear a decision.
 It's important to remember that your bank will inform you of your PPP approval, not the SBA.
-If your bank is being unresponsive and you decide to try working with a new SBA-approved bank, you don't need to worry about multiple applications.
-The SBA system will allow only one PPP loan per applicant, and you will not lose your place in line if your original application is already in the system.
-If you do decide to go through another bank, however, Salas recommends you inform your previous bank out of courtesy.
+The SBA system will allow only one PPP loan per applicant, and you will not lose your place in line once your original application is already in the system.

 For the EIDL, matters are a bit trickier.
 “If your application starts with a 3, it's in the process of being reviewed and you do not need to reapply,” according to Guerrero.
 “If it starts with a 2, we are asking that you reapply” using the three-page streamlined application.